linux-system-roles/auto-maintenance/README.md

 release.
 The body will be filled in by the commit messages from the commits since the last tag - you will need to edit these.
 When you are done, it will make a commit in your local repo.
-If you are using it with `local-repo-dev-sync.sh`, and `gh` is installed and configured, it will push the changes to your repo and create the PR.
+If you are using it with `manage-role-repos.sh`, and `gh` is installed and configured, it will push the changes to your repo and create the PR.

 Use this script, and ensure the CHANGELOG.md PR is merged, and the repo is